EricHaggar/Blockchain/README.md

-# BlockChain
+# Blockchain

-BlockChain is a simplified [blockchain](https://en.wikipedia.org/wiki/Blockchain) simulation tool for bitcoin transactions.
+Blockchain is a simplified [blockchain](https://en.wikipedia.org/wiki/Blockchain) simulation tool for bitcoin transactions.
 BlockChain uses the **ArrayList** data structure to store one transaction in each block.
 In this tool, the 40 hex-character hash code is generated using the SHA-1 algorithm.

 ## Getting Started